bio-tools/biohackathon2022/paper/paper.md

 Almost all valid topics are used in the ontology.
 This could mean that EDAM is perfectly covering the needs of bio.tools users.
 This result doesn't guaranty that the topic section is extensive or precise enough, as topics can be used as default for lack of better available concept.
 We need to investigate if more topics are needed.

-Almost all valid topics are used in the ontology.
-This could mean that EDAM is perfectly covering the needs of bio.tools users(, or they are too wide and the annotation are not precise enough.
-We need to investigate if more topics are needed. ## second part relevant?
-Question the author of pub2tool to check for a methodological bias example if it wants to cover all topics are not)

 => Question the author of pub2tool to check for a methodological bias example if it wants to cover all topics are not ask  Erik Jaaniso @jaanisoe - erik.jaaniso@ut.ee